jmassaims/sbe_ctd_proc/README.md

 # Notes

-If you change hatch `project.scripts`, you need to re-create the environment for it to have an effect.
+If you change hatch `project.scripts`, you need to re-create the hatch environment for it to have an effect.

 This project uses the [uv installer](https://hatch.pypa.io/dev/how-to/environment/select-installer/),